canonical/pebble/docs/tutorial/getting-started.md

 http-server  enabled  inactive  today at 11:33 UTC
 ```

-Now the service `http-server` has been stopped.
 If we run `curl localhost:8080` again, we should get a "connection refused" error, which confirms the service is down.

 To start it again, run: